conda/conda-libmamba-solver/docs/getting-started.md

 $ conda install -n base conda-libmamba-solver
 ```

+### Update from the experimental versions (22.9 and below)

+The instructions in this page assume you are using conda-libmamba-solver 22.12 or above.
+Please refer to the [v22.12.0 release notes](https://github.com/conda/conda-libmamba-solver/releases/tag/22.12.0) for more details on how to update from a previous version if you were already using the experimental builds.

 ## Usage

 Even if installed, `conda` won't use `conda-libmamba-solver` by default.
 It will still rely on the `classic` solver.